Drupal Editing Guide for A&S Department/Program Websites

 Quick In-page Editing

-Also new to the updated version of Drupal is the in-page editing tool.
+Drupal has an in-page editing tool.
 Clicking the pencil icons that appear as you scroll down a page (when logged in) will enable you to make quick edits to individual page components, rather than entering the full "edit page" interface.
 This is useful when you need make a quick edit to a single component, fix a typo, update a deadline, etc.

 If you pause your cursor over the pencil icon, it will outline the component text (other other content) you can edit from that point.
 Simply click the pencil, and then "Edit" to open up an editing window for that specific page component: